ALittleMoron/sqlalchemy_dev_utils/README.md

-# Dev utils
+# SQLAlchemy Dev utils

 ![coverage](./coverage.svg)

 ## For what?

 I made this project to avoid copy-pasting with utils in my projects.
-I was aiming to simplify working with sqlalchemy, FastAPI and other libraries.
+I was aiming to simplify working with sqlalchemy.

 See sources for more info about utils.
 README (or probably, separated documentation), will be updated soon.